tempest918/tempest918/README.md

 Personal Website: http://anthonylanebarnes.com/

 GitHub Projects: https://github.com/tempest918

+My most recent project was a site built on the Django framework.
+A test environment is hosted here:  https://www.college-2-careers.com/

 ## Proficient Technologies
 Programming Languages: I'm comfortable with a variety of languages necessary for my work, I am mostly proficient in C# and Python, though.